tanut2539/cloud-sdk-swift/README.md

 [![Platform](https://img.shields.io/cocoapods/p/KenticoCloud.svg?style=flat)](http://cocoapods.org/pods/KenticoCloud)

 ## Summary
 The KenticoCloud iOS SDK is a library used for retrieving content and tracking activities.
-You can use the SDK in the form of a CocoaPod package or manually.
+You can use the SDK in the form of a CocoaPod package or add it manually.

 ## Prerequisites